gbmhunter/NinjaCalc/README.md

 Unit/functional tests are run by GitHub actions.
 These are configured by the file `.github/workflows/node.js.yaml`.

-## Deployment
+## Releasing

+Update the `CHANGELOG.md` with the changes since the last release.
+Make sure to update the version in `package.json`, this is pulled in by the client-side javascript and displayed in the app.

 Deployment is done automatically when changes are pushed to the `master` branch.
+Make sure to `git tag` with the correct version number.
 Deployment is done by Vercel, info can be found at https://vercel.com/gbmhunter/ninja-calc.